bueltge/Documentation/readme.md

 # Documentation
 A small theme for WordPress as a documentation-tool.

+*old theme, but on maintenance*

 ## Descripton
-A theme with simple structure, different settings and possibilities with the forus to documentize a topic with WordPress.
+A theme with simple structure, different settings and possibilities with the focus to documentize a topic with WordPress.
 The supports custom settings for background, header, text- and link color and different more.
 It is possible to set the settings on frontend with the possibilities of the theme Customizer in WordPress.

 ## Installation